inoren/Software-Testing/Assignment 2/TestPlan.md

 ### 3.1 Testing-types

 #### 3.1.1 Data Integrity Testing
+The data access and process should be tested within the running system.
+The retrieval of data can be tested in an automated suite, while the integrity and correctness must be tested manually.
 ![Data_Integrity_Testing](https://github.com/onkelhoy/Software-Testing/blob/master/Assignment%202/Resources/Test_Strategies_Tables/Testing_Strategy_DatabaseIntegrity.pdf "Inline style")

 #### 3.1.2 Unit Testing

 #### 3.1.3 Function Testing
+The testing of the application should focus on any target requirements that can be traced directly from the use-cases or the Scenario-goals.
+This type of testing is based up on black-box-testing, while testing the completeness of the existing tests is done with code-coverage and white-box testing.

 #### 3.1.4 Business Cycle Testing

+#### 3.1.5 User Interface Testing

+#### 3.1.6 Performance Testing

+#### 3.1.7 Load Testing

+#### 3.1.8 Stress Testing
+None
+#### 3.1.9 Security & Access Testing
+The testing will depend on an external tool which should be up-to-date with the current standards and verifies a proper level of security for known vulnerabilities.

+#### 3.1.10 Recovery Testing
+None

+#### 3.1.11 API Testing

+#### 3.1.12 Configuration Testing

+#### 3.1.13 Installation Testing

+#### 3.1.14 Acceptance Testing
+None